-ONTARIO REGULATION 115/20 - EXEMPTIONS TO ENVIRONMENTAL PROTECTION
+ONTARIO REGULATION 115/20 - EXEMPTIONS TO ENVIRONMENTAL PROTECTION [REVOKED]

-Relying on the regulatory authority under the Environmental Bill of Rights, 1993, this regulation exempts new legislative proposals from Part II of that Act, which provides for public participation in government decision-making.
-It also exempts ministries from the requirement to take "every reasonable step to ensure that the ministry statement of environmental values is considered whenever decisions that might significantly affect the environment are made in the ministry".
+Relying on the regulatory authority under the Environmental Bill of Rights, 1993, this regulation exempted new legislative proposals from Part II of that Act, which provides for public participation in government decision-making.
+It also exempted ministries from the requirement to take "every reasonable step to ensure that the ministry statement of environmental values is considered whenever decisions that might significantly affect the environment are made in the ministry".
+Various reporting deadlines under the Environmental Protection Act were also extended under Ont.
+Reg.
+218/20.
+While Ont.
+Reg.
+115/20 was revoked on June 15, 2020, under Ont.
+Reg.
+277/20, Ont.
+Reg.
+218/20 remains in force.